My expert guide to the best things to do in Broome, Western Australia will make sure you have the best time possible in this coastal outback paradise!

 The world’s longest-running open-air cinema, Sun Pictures is a novelty spot to visit and plays several movies every evening.

 The interior is decorated with quirky decor and memorabilia, so even if you can’t make it to watch a film, it’s worth a quick visit!

-You can rent out SUPs from various companies around Cable Beach and take them out into the calm, clear waters around the area.
+You can rent out SUPs from various companies around Cable Beach and take them out into the calm, clear waters of the Indian Ocean.

 If you’ve never tried it before, stand up paddleboarding is a lot of fun, and good for you as well!
 Definitely give it a go when looking for what to do in Broome.

 10) Hang Out At The Bars And Restaurants